Caddoan archaeology in eastern Oklahoma

 - GSSI UtilityScan ground-penetrating radar with 350 MHz antenna

-- Bartington MS-2 hand-held magnetic susceptibility meter with MS2-K sensor and MS2-D field loop
+- Bartington MS-2 hand-held magnetic susceptibility meter with MS2-K and MS2-H sensors and MS2-D field loop

 - GeoPlot, Surfer, TerraSurveyor, and Radan processing software